nashville-software-school/client-side-mastery/supplement-foundations/chapters/LT_ARRAYS.md

 ![](./images/good-array-of-toys.gif)

 If you syntax is incorrect, you will see a lot of gibberish that won't make much, if any, sense.
-If this happens, check your syntax again, but if you can't make it work, talk to a teammate or an instructor.
+If this happens, check your syntax again, but if you can't make it work, talk to a teammate or an mentor.

 ![](./images/bad-array-of-toys.gif)